Creative-Geek/Knitty/README.md

 <br>

+> **⚠️ ALPHA VERSION WARNING ⚠️**
+>
+> **This entire project is currently in ALPHA stage and should be considered experimental.**
+> Both the FastAPI backend and Streamlit GUI are under active development and not recommended for production use.
+> Use at your own risk for testing and experimentation purposes only.

 ## 🚀 Overview

-Knitty is a proof-of-concept Jupyter notebook that demonstrates how AI can be used to automatically enhance CVs for better job application success.
+Knitty is a production-ready AI-powered CV tailoring system that optimizes resumes for specific job postings.
 The system analyzes your existing CV alongside a target job posting, then generates an optimized version that better aligns with the job requirements while maintaining authenticity and professional quality.

-**⚠️ Important Note: This notebook serves as a starting point for a much larger project.** The current implementation is a research prototype that showcases the core concepts and workflow.
-We envision expanding this into a full-scale application with a web interface, database integration, and enterprise-grade features.
+You can access Knitty through:

+- **⚙️ FastAPI Backend** (⚠️ ALPHA): RESTful API for programmatic access and integration
+- **🖥️ Streamlit GUI** (⚠️ ALPHA): User-friendly web interface for interactive CV enhancement

+> **⚠️ Both interfaces are experimental and in active development.**

 ## ✨ Key Features